ahlag/airflow/README.md

 This code uses `python 3` and assumes that Apache Airflow is installed and configured.

-- Create a Redshift cluster and run `create_tables.sql` there for once only.
 - Make sure to add following two Airflow connections:
     - AWS credentials, named `aws_credentials`
     - Connection to Redshift, named `redshift`